krychu/wfc/Readme.md

 ## THANKS

-Thanks for using khu_wfc.
-If you find any bugs, have questions, or miss a feature please let me know.
+Thanks for using wfc.
+If you find any bugs, have questions, or feedback please let me know.
 Also, if you'd like to share your works it's very appreciated.

 samp.krystian at gmail.com